ShwetaChemate/player-communication-modular/README.md

 ## Installation

-1. Download the repository:
+1. Download the project:

-   You can **[download the project as a ZIP file](../../Documents/player-communication-modular.zip)** and unzip it
+   You can unzip the project and then:

    ```bash
    cd player-communication-modular